pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

         }
     }

+### Update VideoDataManager to use CursorObjectAdapter

+Here, we'll update our VideoDataManager to manage the cursor for our ObjectAdapter.

+In `data/VideoDataManager add an ObjectAdapter to the class `VideoDataManager`.

+    private ObjectAdapter mItemList;

-Edit the class: data.VideoDataManager to add ObjectAdapter as fourth parameter to VideoDataManager constructor:
+Next, add ObjectAdapter as fourth parameter to VideoDataManager constructor and store the ObjectAdapter as mItemList.

     public VideoDataManager(Context mContext, LoaderManager mLoaderManager, Uri mRowUri, ObjectAdapter rowContents) {
         mItemList = rowContents;
         ....
     }

-Also add a private ObjectAdapter to the class VideoDataManager:

-    private ObjectAdapter mItemList;

-And create the method:
+Create the a getter for the ObjectAdapter.

     public ObjectAdapter getItemList() {
         return mItemList;
+    }

+Update `VideoItemMapper` to extend `CursorMapper`

+    public static class VideoItemMapper extends CursorMapper {

+Update `onLoadFinished` to set the cursor for `mItemList`.

+    public void onLoadFinished(Loader<Cursor> cursorLoader, Cursor cursor) {
+        if (mItemList instanceof CursorObjectAdapter) {
+            ((CursorObjectAdapter) mItemList).swapCursor(cursor);
+        }
+    }

+Fill in `onLoaderReset` to set the `Cursor` as null

+    public void onLoaderReset(Loader<Cursor> cursorLoader) {
+        if (mItemList instanceof CursorObjectAdapter) {
+            ((CursorObjectAdapter) mItemList).swapCursor(null);
+        }
     }